rjking1/playwright-bdd-rk/README.md

 This project is experimental and under development and will hopefully be folded back into its parent project (maybe with its functionality being a commnd line option).

+With version 1.0.2 bddgen can be passed a logical expression of tags, for example

+`npx bddgen "@login and (@scenario1 or @scenario2)" && npx playwright test`

+which provides a much more coventional test selection experience than Playwright's grep command line parameter.

+In addition, the generated files are pruned to only include the sceanrios and outline examples that match the requested tags.

 > Inspired by the issue in Playwright repo [microsoft/playwright#11975](https://github.com/microsoft/playwright/issues/11975)

 ## Contents